citusdata/citus_docs/reference/common_errors.rst

 Could not receive query results
 -------------------------------

-Caused when the :ref:`router_executor` on the coordinator node is unable to connect to a worker.
-(The :ref:`realtime_executor`, on the other hand, issues :ref:`error_failed_execute` in this situation.)
+Caused when the the coordinator node is unable to connect to a worker.

 .. code-block:: sql